top of page

 Jenny Penney: You will have seen some of my work here on my site.
 Please come and see it "in the flesh" at Mangerton Mill (Wednesday - Saturday).
 You cannot get the perspective of the works until you do so!

-Naya Downes works mainly in porcelain creating beautiful sculpted seed-heads and plant hangers for your garden.
+Naya works mainly in porcelain creating beautiful sculpted seed-heads and plant hangers for your garden.
 She also makes very slim vases and bowls imprinted with natural grasses and flower heads that she grows in her garden and fossils collected from the seashore.

 Charlie Sparrow creates brilliant birds and animals out of wool from locally cared for pet sheep.
 She also uses recycles materials, such as wood to base or back her creatures and old jumpers to make wonderful pin cushion pigs!